monsivamon/AdGuard_DNS_Filter_for_myself/README.md

 ## ⚖️ License

 This project includes components from other repositories licensed under the GNU General Public License v3.0.
-Therefore, this repository is also distributed under the GPL v3 license.
+Therefore, this repository is also licensed under the GPL v3.
 Some referenced data sources, such as [DNSet/public-dns](https://github.com/DNSet/public-dns), are licensed under GPL v2.
 Since this project only references their public data and does not include or modify their source code, there is no license conflict.
 For full terms, please refer to the [LICENSE](./LICENSE) file.